Need Help with Medicare?

 How Much Does Medicare Cost at Age 65?

-Part A is free if you've paid FICA taxes for 40 quarters, if you are disabled, or have end stage renal disease.
+Part A will be $0 premium, if you've paid FICA taxes for 40 quarters, if you are disabled, or have end stage renal disease, or other specific conditions.
 The Part B premium is $148.50 per month in 2021 unless you are making over a certain amount.
 There are many Florida Medicare Savings Programs to help with your Part B premiums if you need help.
-In some cases, a Part C Advantage plan will cover all or part of your Part B premium.
-If you make more than $87,000 per year, you'll pay slightly more for Part B coverage, and will still be eligible for Medicare Supplement Plans and Medicare Advantage plans (Part C).
+In some cases, a Part C Advantage plan will cover part of your Part B premium.
+If you earn over certain amounts, you'll pay slightly more for Part B coverage, and will still be eligible for Medicare Supplement Plans and Medicare Advantage plans (Part C).

 Is it Mandatory to Sign Up for Medicare at Age 65?